rehan0445/portfoliopage/DEPLOYMENT.md

    - Check Node.js version (should be 18+)
    - Ensure all dependencies are in `package.json`
    - Check build logs for specific errors
+   - If you see dependency conflicts, the `netlify.toml` already includes `--legacy-peer-deps` flag

 2. **API calls fail:**
    - Verify the backend URL is correct